mrblue223/CyberSecurity_School_Labs/Optimizing_SSL_Certificates/README.md

 ### 6.1 Why DNS-01 Only — No Port 80 Dependency

-Port 80 exists solely to serve the HSTS `301` redirect.
-Using HTTP-01 for certificate renewal would couple renewal to port 80 availability, violating the principle of keeping each component's purpose singular.
-DNS-01 challenges are handled entirely through Route 53 API calls from the instance's IAM role with no inbound port dependency — the renewal pipeline survives even if Nginx is down.

 | Method | Port dependency | Challenge mechanism | Risk |
 |---|---|---|---|
 | HTTP-01 | Port 80 must be reachable | Serves file at `/.well-known/acme-challenge/` | Couples cert renewal to Nginx uptime |